souldern/souldern.github.io/home/announcements/recipes2020.md

 ## Favourite  Recipes

-The Souldern Sports and Social club invide Souldern residents to submit their favourite  recipes.
+The Souldern Sports and Social club invite Souldern residents to submit their favourite  recipes.

 Either original texts or (with